-The Academy will have a cash reserve at end of year one of \$50,000 and increase that by a minimum of \$50,000 annually to achieve a reserve of \$150,000 at end of year three.
+The Academy will have a cash reserve at end of year three of \$250,000.

-The Academy will make finances of the school transparent by putting the annual audited financial report on our website when received.
+The Academy will make finances of school transparent by putting the final financial report on website not less than annually.

 Goal 3: The Academy will receive an unqualified auditors opinion on our financial statements every year with no material findings.